A city on the rise, Tacoma’s revitalized downtown and ideal location offer plenty of opportunities for growth and

 The City of Tacoma is committed to providing high-quality, innovative, and transparent municipal services that enhance lives and grow businesses.
 The City operates under a Council-Manager form of government, with eight council members and a mayor.
 As Tacoma’s policy-making group, the City Council serves as the link between Tacoma residents and their municipal government; they’re responsible for enacting and amending City laws, adopting the Biennial Budget, appointing citizen boards, committees and commissions, and providing guidance and direction for actions which affect the quality of life in the City.
 Learn more about Tacoma’s government here.

-Tacoma is the “wired” city, with a reliable, high-speed fiber-optic network and publicly-owned broadband system, Click!.
+Tacoma is the “wired” city, with a reliable, high-speed fiber-optic network.
 Utility rates are also among the lowest in the country and hydroelectric power, one of the most sustainable forms of energy, is abundant throughout the city.
 Learn more about Tacoma Public Utilities.